kayoyin/signal-processing/README.md

 # signal-processing
 This repository gathers implementations of machine learning algorithms for signal processing using Python from scratch.

+Coming next: isomap, and locally linear embedding (LLE) for dimensionality reduction with manifold learning.

 ## Dimensionality Reduction
 Principal Components Analysis is implemented for dimensionality reduction.
 The following will run the demo:
 ```